-Another ratio S&P Analyst Richard Tortoriello recommends to use is 'Operating Cash Flow to capital expenditure'. ('Quantitative Strategies for Achieving Alpha') This ratio is used by analysts to determine a company's ability to fund operations.
-It helps to get a better understanding of whether a company is able to buy more assets without having to issue debt or equity.
+Another ratio S&P Analyst Richard Tortoriello recommends using is 'Operating Cash Flow to capital expenditure'. ('Quantitative Strategies for Achieving Alpha') This ratio is used by analysts to determine a company's ability to fund operations.
+It helps to get a better understanding of whether a company can buy more assets without having to issue debt or equity.

 A rising cash flow to capital expenditures ratio might indicate that the company is in a position to grow.

-Please note that some industries are more capital intensive than others, which should be taken into account when evaluating companies.
+Please note that some industries are more capital-intensive than others, which should be considered when evaluating companies.

 In our blog: